In final pre-election push, Biden and Trump gird for possible court battle

 “Bad things will happen and bad things lead to other type things,” he told reporters in Wisconsin, another battleground state.

 On Twitter, Trump said the court decision would “induce violence in the streets.”
-The social media platform flagged his message, adding a disclaimer to the tweet that its content was “disputed” and “might be misleading.”
+The social media platform flagged his message, adding a disclaimer to the tweet that its content “might be misleading.”

+Twitter said earlier it would attach a warning label to any tweets that claim an election win before election officials or national news outlets do so.

-It is not unusual in the United States for states to take several days or even weeks to count their votes, and a record surge in mail ballots could draw out the process further this year.
+It is not unusual in the United States for states to take several days or even weeks to count their votes, and a record surge in mail ballots as a result of the coronavirus pandemic could draw out the process further this year.

 “Under no scenario will Donald Trump be declared a victor on election night,” Biden campaign manager Jennifer O’Malley Dillon told reporters.